jeroentvb/dataweek/README.md

 node index.js
 ```

-To use the offline version, simply op `index.html` in the root of this repo.
+To use the offline version, simply open `index.html` in the root of this repo.